 “Let me get you that coke,” she said, quickly leaving the empty seat.

-Our man—let’s call him Eugene—is clearly perturbed by his current predicament.
+Our man—let’s call him Eugene—was clearly perturbed by his current predicament.
 This is his first time being airborne, after all, you can’t blame the man for his present state of clamminess.
-Although air travel has been the chief method of transportation for centuries now, Eugene felt more comfortable in the nearly-always-vacant streetcars that weaved in and out of his city like burrowing moles or monstrous worms.
+Although air travel has been the chief method of transportation for centuries now, Eugene felt more comfortable in the nearly-always-vacant streetcars that weaved in and out of his city, like burrowing moles or monstrous worms.
 This particular trip, however, wasn’t one that could be made by traveling underground.
 Eugene had to take to the skies, as much as he disliked that notion.
-The giant beast below (along with the oil sludge) had subsided in Eugene’s mind.
+The giant beast below (along with the oil sludge) had subsided within Eugene’s mind.
 He was entering a state of dreamlike bliss.
 The pills that strange man on the train had given him had finally kicked in, and Eugene felt at ease.
-That is, until he felt someone sitting down next to him.
+That is until he felt someone sitting down next to him again.

 The flight attendant had returned with Eugene’s coke.
 She placed it on his armrest cupholder and handed him a short plastic cup with a few ice cubes inside.
-Eugene had never tasted a coke before but in the moment when the brunette flight attendant asked him if he wanted anything, an image of that classic coke can took over his entire mind.
+Eugene had never tasted a coke before but at the moment when the brunette flight attendant asked him if he wanted anything, an image of that classic Coke can had taken over his entire mind.

 He looked up at the brunette flight attendant, smiled, and said “thank you, miss.”